Nikhilkohli1/Stock-Prediction-Portfolio-Optimization/README.md

-# Feature Extraction & Stock Price Prediction (Multi)
+# Feature Extraction & Stock Price Prediction

 A Streamlit based application to extract features and predict future Stock Price.
 In this application, I have developed a Pipeline to let anyone train their own multiple Machine Learning models on multiple stocks simultanously to generate Buy/Sell Signals using the best model.